elastic/kibana/src/core/server/server.api.md

 // @public
 export type MutatingOperationRefreshSetting = boolean | 'wait_for';

-// Warning: (ae-missing-release-tag) "NodesVersionCompatibility" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "NodesVersionCompatibility" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface NodesVersionCompatibility {